Cosmic ray transport in large-amplitude turbulence with small-scale field reversals: Turbulence simulations and particle transport

 We complement these net-flux simulations with an MHD simulation of dynamo at high magnetic Prandtl number (Pm; defined as the ratio of fluid viscosity to magnetic resistivity) taken from \cite{alisa_dynamo}, which we use to gain insight into the physics of particle transport in laminar magnetic folds.
-For details about this simulation, we refer the reader to \cite{alisa_dynamo}.
+This simulation serves as a simplified setup for studying the impact of field reversals and bends on particle transport, although the smooth flow implied by the small Reynolds number ($\approx 20$, due to the high Pm and limited achievable scale separation in the simulation) is not representative of the turbulence in the ISM.
+For details about the high-Pm dynamo simulation, we refer the reader to \cite{alisa_dynamo}.
 Its parameters are provided, along with those of our net-flux simulations, in Table \ref{tab:sims}.

 We show 2D spatial slices of the current density, $\bb{j} = \grad \btimes \bb{B} $, from the mean-field and dynamo simulations in Figure \ref{fig:jz}.
 The mean-field turbulence produces highly intermittent tangled magnetic fields with small-scale current sheets.
 In the high-Pm dynamo simulation the flow is not very turbulent due to a small Reynolds number (${\rm Re} = u_{\rm rms} L / \chi \sim 20$, where $\chi$ is the explicit viscosity used in the simulation; \citealt{alisa_dynamo}) and the current sheets are much more laminar with larger aspect ratios as they are not affected by tearing (\citealt{alisa_dynamo}).